 |In receipt of Pension Credit in and/or not in remunerative work || |

-There is no non-dependant deduction, if you or your partner are registered blind or receiving the care component of the Disability Living Allowance or Attendance Allowance.
-If you or your partner are aged 65 or over and a non-dependant moves in, there is no deduction for the first 26 weeks from the date they move in.
-Also if you or your partner are 65 or over and the non-dependants income increases, the change is not done until 26 weeks after the increase.
+There is no non-dependant deduction if you or your partner are registered blind, or are receiving the care component of the Disability Living Allowance, or Attendance Allowance.
+If you or your partner are aged 65 years or over, and a non-dependant moves in, there is no deduction for the first 26 weeks from the date they move in.
+Also, if you or your partner are 65 years of age or over and the non-dependant's income increases, the change is not done until 26 weeks after the increase.
 Although they are not implemented immediately, it is important that you notify us of these changes as they happen.

-- If you or your partner are working, I disregard one of the following amounts from your earned income:
+If you or your partner are working, we disregard one of the following amounts from your earned income:

 |Single Parent || |